Velankanni Church, also known as the Basilica of Our Lady

 Though a Roman Catholic shrine, Velankanni Church welcomes people of all faiths.
 Devotees from Hindu, Muslim, and other religious communities visit for blessings and healing.
 This makes it a unique interfaith sanctuary in India.

-Annual Festival: Feast of Our Lady of Good Health
+Annual Festival: Feast of Our Lady of Good Health:

 Held from August 29 to September 8, the Velankanni